Junior Member News - August 2016

 Dear Friends and Colleagues,

-Finally, I would recommend all WAO juniors to interact and become actively involved in WAO JM activities.
-We strongly encourage junior members to visit our twitter account (@WAOJM) and get access to news from the groups, photos from meetings and further resources.
+Finally, as December is fast approaching, I would like to advertise all WAO Junior Members that online registration to WISC 2016 and late-breaking abstract submission are now open!
+I would recommend all WAO Junior Members to interact and become actively involved in WAO JM activities.
+We strongly encourage junior members to visit our Twitter account (@WAOJM) and get access to news from the groups, photos from meetings and further resources.

 WAO Junior Members Group Steering Committee